sarahbonnin/CRG_RIntroduction/exercise10.md

 }else if("pear" %in% vec2){
         print("there is no grapefruit but there is a pear") }else{
-	print("there is neither grapefruit nor pear")
+	print("no grapefruit and no pear")
 }
 ```